 About the Board

 We are continuing a new application process that we began last year!
 The new Board will overlap with the 2018 Board during November and December.
 We hope that this will allow us to pool ideas from both groups to further solidify the foundation of the Board and help us plan for the future.
-During the weekend of November 9-11, both the 2018 Board and soon-to-be-chosen 2019 Board will meet for an in-person weekend retreat to review the Board Mission Statement and strategize for the upcoming years.
-Please consider applying to the Board to be part of these important conversations!
+During the weekend of November 9-11, both the 2018 Board and 2019 Board met for an in-person weekend retreat to review the Board Mission Statement and strategize for the upcoming years.

 Do I have to be a High-School and/or College graduate to apply for the Board?